diquah/modeval/README.md

 Modeval (or Modular Eval) is a modular and secure string evaluation library that can be used to create custom parsers or interpreters.

-Install using: `pip install modeval`
+Install with: `pip install modeval`

 ### Basic Use